Ranjithgopi25/finalist_6/README.md

     // Update service's threadId if it was null and we got it from message if (!this.threadId && threadIdFromMessage) {
       this.threadId = threadIdFromMessage;
     }

+    // SYNC STATE FIRST before checking allParagraphsDecided
+    // This ensures that approve/reject all actions are reflected in service state if (paragraphEdits && paragraphEdits.length > 0) {
+      this.syncParagraphEditsFromMessage(paragraphEdits);
+    }

     if (!this.allParagraphsDecided) {